Have you ever tried a business idea only to have it completely fail?

 Value your time and expertise

 Entrepreneurial takeaway: This is always going to be something that you have to do as an entrepreneur.
 If you’ve got products and services that you offer, you have to decide what price point you’re going to charge.
-The same thing applies where you have to figure out the true value of the item and have the confidence to charge that.
+The same thing applies when you have to figure out the true value of the item and have the confidence to charge that.

 Being willing to learn is crucial in business

-With my business, I really wanted to make earrings but had no clue how to actually create them.
+With my Etsy business, I really wanted to make earrings but had no clue how to actually create them.
 I spent hours learning all I could about the different techniques I could use to make jewelry.

 Know when to pivot